Chanda-Abdul/Several-Coding-Patterns-for-Solving-Data-Structures-and-Algorithms-Problems-during-Interviews/✅ Pattern 14: K-way merge.md

 )
 .
 The best and average case is O(N)
 O(N)
 , which is better than the best and average case of <b>Quicksort</b>.
-Overall, QuickSelect uses the same approach as <b>Quicksort</b> i.e., partitioning the data into two parts based on a pivot.
+Overall, QuickSelect uses the same approach as <b>Quicksort</b> i.e., partitioning the data into two parts based on a <b>pivot</b>.
 However, contrary to <b>Quicksort</b>, instead of recursing into both sides QuickSelect only recurses into one side – the side with the element it is searching for.
 This reduces the average and best case time complexity from O(N\*logN)
 O(N∗logN)
 to `O(N)`.